 Pests Affected: Termites, Mosquitoes, Bees, Wasps, Hornets

-Pest Prevention Methods in the Lawn and Garden
+Keeping Pests Out of the Lawn and Garden

 Some of the most significant things you can do to prevent pests from infesting your property are popularly known as “perimeter control.”
 It makes a good bit of sense—if bugs and rodents don’t find your property appealing, they’ll never venture near your home.
 The following pointers are things you can do around your lawn and garden to protect against everything from chinch bugs and mosquitoes to wasps and hornets.